aspose-total-cloud/Aspose.Total-Products/total/ruby/conversion/dotx-to-xml/_index.md

----title: Convert DOTX to XML via Ruby SDK in Clouddescription: Cloud APIs & SDKs to Convert DOTX to XML.
+---title: Convert Word to XML, DOTX to XML FREE Converter or Ruby SDKdescription: Free Conversion of DOTX to XML by using Ruby Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---